MPA Program Handbook 2023-2024

 It is the responsibility of the student to identify and recruit a faculty member with subject matter expertise to advise on and evaluate the project.
 In general, professional reports will be written by a single student for a specified client according to that client’s needs.
 For this to meet the professional writing requirement, the report needs to be approved by the client, the faculty member who supervised the report, and the MPA Program Director.

-Students should consult the Guide to the MPA Professional Report and Thesis for more information about writing a professional report.
+Students should consult the Professional Writing Requirement Guidelines for more information about writing a professional report.

-The Professional Report Preliminary form, along with a copy of the project description, must be signed by their client and by the faculty member supervising the project, and submitted to the Canvas Brooks MPA Advising Center no later than the end of the first semester of their second year.
+The Professional Report Preliminary form, along with a copy of the project description, must be signed by their client and by the faculty member supervising the project, and submitted to the Canvas Brooks MPA Advising Center no later than the ‘last day to add classes’ of their fourth semester (typically January).

 For students intending to pursue a Ph.D. beyond the MPA degree, or who have some particular interest in public affairs that can be advanced by more traditional academic research, a thesis that corresponds to the Graduate School’s MA or MS degree requirements can meet the professional writing requirement.
 A student must be in good academic standing to choose a thesis as their professional writing requirement.